Ask the Doctor

 Keep in mind that each person is different, and the same treatments and ways of dealing with cancer may not work for everyone.
 Always discuss the advice of friends and family with members of your health care team.

-You should speak to your doctor and health care team.
+You should speak to your healthcare provider.
 You can also get more information from the following organizations:

 If you would like more information, please contact us.